damek/cs336-assignment1-basics/README.md

 # Twitter thread

 I completed this assignment.
-You can read my thoughts while completing the assignment here:
+I wrote some thoughts in a twitter thread:

 https://x.com/damekdavis/status/1937275870663598216